German Shepherd Dog Breed Information

 The German Shepherd is undoubtedly a healthy dog living up to 9-10 years.
-However, its important you get all the health information of the breed and their parents.
+However, it is important you get all the health information of the breed and their parents.
 The common health problems found in German Shepherds are given below.

 - Hip Dysplasia: If you’re not acquainted well about the dogs then you might not know that the German Shepherds can have bad hips.
 That means hip dysplasia is a common problem in Shepherds.
 Only 20% of the shepherds are affected by this issue.
 Hip dysplasia means, displacement of the joints.
 Its symptoms are an abnormal gait, pain while walking, lameness in the legs.
 You should consult the vet as soon as possible before it gets serious.

 - Keratitis: This condition occurs when cornea inflames.
 Cornea means the dome covering the eye’s pupil and iris.
 This condition can affect your dog’s vision and are also very painful which makes them hard to open their eyes.
 This eye condition

 iscaused by bacteria, fungi and sometimes even bad genes.